sophietheopossum/blood-of-the-chimera/README.md

 currently in development, an attempt to add a new use flag

 ### `kde-apps/dolphin`
 a modified version of the official ebuild with the ability to run as admin through sudo using the opensuse patch.
-This is supposedly less secure but functions closer to how a user would expect it to. it also has an audiocd useflag enabling you to manage the dependencies for opening cds as a directory with a simple useflag.
+This is supposedly less secure but functions closer to how a user would expect it to. credits to https://forum.kde.org/viewtopic.php?f=224&t=141836&start=30 for the patch in 18.08.3+. it also has an audiocd useflag enabling you to manage the dependencies for opening cds as a directory with a simple useflag.

 ### `kde-plasma/plasma-meta`
 a modified version of the official ebuild with the ability to disable or enable powerdevil as needed with an aptly named use flag. on a desktop pc power management software does not always make sense.